Use customer journeys to create automated campaigns

 Choose your content settings

 Content settings are sets of standard and required values that are available for use in marketing email messages.
-Each includes a subscription-centre link, a forward-to-a-friend link, social-media links, your postal address, and other information that can be placed into the message as dynamic values by using the assist-edit feature.
+Each includes a subscription-center link, a forward-to-a-friend link, social-media links, your postal address, and other information that can be placed into the message as dynamic values by using the assist-edit feature.
 You'll set up each customer journey to use a specific content-settings record, which means that all messages sent by that journey will use the same content settings.
 However, each journey can use a different content-settings record, which means that you can use an identical marketing-email design in two or more customer journeys, each specifying a different set of content settings.

 To choose the content settings used by a journey, go to its General tab and make a selection for the Content settings field.